Troubleshooting LDAP server connections

 This can be caused by invalid syntax in the template's LDAP user filter or LDAP user search DN fields.
 Check that all parentheses are balanced and are in the correct places, and that all operators are correctly positioned.

 This message can also be received if you have not selected an LDAP sync source when configuring your sync template.

 If users receive a "Please enter the correct username and password for an administrator account" message when trying to log in to Pexip Infinity, but they are using the correct username and password, this typically means that either:

 The LDAP server cannot be contacted:

-- These errors will be recorded in the Support log; see the connectivity troubleshooting guidelines above for more information.
+- These errors are recorded in the Support log; see the connectivity troubleshooting guidelines above for more information.